The Astrophysics Data System Logo astrophysics data system

 Second-Order Queries

-Similar - The similar operator takes the text of the abstracts of the papers in the first-order query, combines them into a single “document,” then ranks all the abstracts in the ADS by their text-based similarity to this combined document, and returns the ranked list.
+Similar - The similar operator takes the text of the abstracts of the papers in the first-order query, combines them into a single “document,” then ranks all the abstracts in ADS by their text-based similarity to this combined document, and returns the ranked list.
 The returned results exclude the articles returned by the first-order query.
 The documents returned are the most similar, as determined via text analysis, to the topic being researched, while excluding the original documents.
 For example:

 similar(bibcode:2000A&AS..143...41K)